selineams/TheOtherRoles2/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.5.3**
+- Added a new role: Yo-Yo (Impostor) - Mark and blink to a position, then blink back to the start of the blink!
+- Added a new option to Jackal And Sidekick: Jackal / Sidekick can sabotage lights (cooldown syncs with Imp Sabotages)
+- Added a new option: Block Dead Impostor From Sabotaging
+- Added a new option to the Tracker: Tracking Type: Arrow, Proximity Meter, Both
+- Added a new feature: The host is always displayed to all players, in the meeting ui and ping  tracker text
+- Added a new feature: Ghosts see the icons of all players on their map
+- Fixed the chat command to ban a player from the lobby `/ban`
+- Fixed an issue where killing in PropHunt crashed the lobby
+- Fixed an issue with the very short kill distance in Vanilla HideNSeek
+- Changed trapper trap: is now visible with transparency to the trapper while inactive

+ **Version 4.5.2**
+- Updated to Among Us version 2024.3.5s (various small / "long" features and bugfixes)
+- Updated BepInEx dependency to 688
+- Added a new feature: Stop the game start (With an option to allow any player to stop it)
+- Added a new option (guesser mode): Sidekick is always guesser
+- Fixed the Arsonist Win - death reasons for already dead players are no longer replaced
+- Changed the implementation of the Detective footprints - Improved performance can be expected
+- Changed the medic shield: Is now also displayed in meetings to players who can see it with brackets around the name

 **Version 4.5.1**
 - Fix a bug that lead to Props not being able to use the disguise button